 Other New Attractions & Offerings To Look Out For

-While not as big as the major events of the Food & Wine Festival, Get Your Ears On, and Star Wars: Galaxy’s Edge, Disneyland has lots of smaller new offerings and updates all the time.
+While not as big as the major events and expansions like Avengers Campus, Disneyland has lots of smaller new offerings and updates all the time.
 This spring and summer, look for the following too (and check back at this list as news continues to trickle out – I’ll keep updating it!):

 - Soarin’ Over California Returns.
 The original is coming back… for a third time!
 While Soarin’ Around the World in Disney California Adventure is a worthy upgrade, Disneyland brought back the original last summer.
 It was such a hit it is making a return this spring.
 Dates are TBD, but get ready to experience the California local flying fun again for a limited time engagement.

 - Asian Street Eats.
 Located at the far end of Downtown Disney in front of the old Rainforest Cafe, this quick service restaurant brings inexpensive food truck style Asian dishes to Disneyland.
 My pal Casey at Disneyland Daily recently sampled many of the offerings, so check out her review here.

 - Tenaya Stone Spa.
 The Mandara Spa quietly closed at Disney’s Grand Californian Hotel and Spa last year, but this replacement is coming soon!